jpforcioli/github_howto_jsonrpc_api/007_device_management/007_device_management.rst

       .. note::

-         The ``encryption`` specifies whether you want to generate a ZTP URL with an encrypted configuration or not.
-When it is set to ``1``, the configuration is base64 encoded then encrypted.
-If set to ``0``, the configuration is just base64 encoded.
+         The ``encryption`` field specifies whether to generate a ZTP URL with an encrypted configuration.
+When set to ``1``, the configuration is base64 encoded and then encrypted.
+When set to ``0``, the configuration is only base64 encoded.

    .. tab-item:: RESPONSE